gimlet-io/gimlet-documentation/src/pages/docs/map-your-app-to-a-domain-name.md

 ## Steps
 - we need an ingress controller
-  - spin out the built in env to git
+  - spin out the built in env to git (1 click)
   - configure the nginx ingress
-    - The k3d create script must be extended with an arg `k3d cluster create dummy2 --k3s-arg "--disable=traefik@server:0"`
-    - Somehow we should incorporate this to the Blog post?
-Or the installation tutorial
   - wait for infra repo sync

 - Edit default app config